 Ancient Maya arithmetic and numeration system, with its Dot-and-Bar notation and concept of zero, is a fascinating topic.
-In this article, we will explain how to read the numerals and how to do mathematical operations in the Maya vigesimal system.
+In this article, we will explain how to read the Maya numerals and how to do mathematical operations in the Maya vigesimal system.

 This resource can be use for the Maya Key Stage 2 (KS2) curriculum.

 NB: specialists of the Maya civilisation say “Maya numerals”, “Maya number system”, “Maya mathematics” and not “Mayan numerals” etc. The adjective “Mayan” is used only in reference to languages (see: 10 red-flags for spotting unreliable online resources).

 - Maya mathematics: introduction and facts